Kagamine/Docs/mvc/views/tag-helpers/intro.rst

 	@addTagHelper "AuthoringTagHelpers.TagHelpers.E*, AuthoringTagHelpers"
 	@addTagHelper "AuthoringTagHelpers.TagHelpers.Email*, AuthoringTagHelpers"

-As mentioned previously, adding the ``@addTagHelper`` directive to the *Views/_ViewImports.cshtml* file makes the Tag Helper available to all views.
+As mentioned previously, adding the ``@addTagHelper`` directive to the *Views/_ViewImports.cshtml* file makes the Tag Helper available to all view files in the *Views* directory and sub-directories.
 You can use the ``@addTagHelper`` directive in specific view files if you want to opt-in to exposing the Tag Helper to only those views.

 ``@removeTagHelper`` removes Tag Helpers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^